 Continuous Heart Monitoring Made Simple

-ECG247 is a medically certified solution for continuous long-term heart rhythm monitoring, combining a wearable sensor, mobile app, and secure web portal in one seamless workflow.
+ECG247 is a Norwegian medically certified solution for continuous long-term heart rhythm monitoring.
+The system combines a wearable ECG sensor, mobile application and secure web-based access for healthcare-supported monitoring workflows.

 Man wearing ECG sensor

-Atrial fibrillation (AF) is one of the most common heart rhythm disorders worldwide and represents a growing healthcare challenge.
-Many individuals may live with AF without being aware of it, particularly when symptoms are mild or intermittent.
+Atrial fibrillation (AF) is one of the most common heart rhythm disorders and represents a growing challenge for healthcare systems.
+Because AF can be intermittent or asymptomatic, it may remain undetected during short clinical assessments.

 Denmark